 Industry State Bank was founded as an institution involved in the progress of the town of Industry and the surrounding area.

-On February 9, 1911 a group of interested citizens took the initiative to begin the process of forming a bank in Industry.
-It's first name was the First Guaranty State Bank of Industry.
-100 shares of captial stock were initially owned by 39 original shareohlders.
-The First Guaranty Bank of Industry was issued Charter number 726.
+On February 9, 1911, a group of interested citizens took the initiative to begin the process of forming a bank in Industry.
+Its first name was the First Guaranty State Bank of Industry, and 100 shares of capital stock were initially divided and owned by 39 original shareholders.

-Only 14 days later, on March 18, a special meeting was held to approve a bid of $685 from Charles Rath, a builder from New Ulm, to erect a bank building.
-The rectangular shaped building had a small front porch.
+On March 18, 1911, a special meeting was held to approve a bid of $685 from Charles Rath, a builder from New Ulm, to erect a bank building.
 J.T.
-Colleton of Bellville, a bricklayer/ stonesman, was hired to install a 10x12 foot vault in the new building.
-This vault was kept during the remodel of the building in 1972 and is still in it's place in that building now owned by Garth and Imogene Griffith.
+Colleton of Bellville, a bricklayer/ stonemason, was hired to install a 10x12 foot vault in the new building.

-The bank was opened June, 1, 1911 and by September 4, a total of 42 loans had been made.
-On September 25, 1911, after four months of operation, the bank had it's first state examination and received complimentary remarks in a letter to the directors from the banking commissioner.
-A good start to a long, prosperous enterprise.
+On September 25, 1911, after four months of operation, the bank had its first state examination and received complimentary remarks in a letter to the directors from the banking commissioner.
+It was a good start to a long, prosperous enterprise.